gridxdev/BlueGrid/README.md

 <img src="images/import-catalog.png" alt="Import catalog" title="Import catalog" style="width:auto; height:auto; max-width:70%;">

 ### 4.5 Export catalogs
-In BlueGrid, you can export material catalogs to external files for backup or sharing purposes.
+In BlueGrid, you can export material catalogs to external files for backup, sharing purposes or using across projects.
 To export a catalog, follow these steps:
 1. Open the Catalog Manager from the main menu.
 2. In the catalog header list, select the catalog you want to export.
 3. Open catalog menu or right-click to open context menu.